jasonlaska/spherecluster/README.md

     # vmf_hard.concentrations_
     # vmf_hard.intertia_

-The full set of parameters for the `VonMisesFisherMixture` class can be found here in the doc string for the class (`help(VonMisesFisherMixture)`).
+The full set of parameters for the `VonMisesFisherMixture` class can be found here in the doc string for the class; see `help(VonMisesFisherMixture)`.

 **Notes:**